SDU-SW-Engineering/Reconfigurable-I4-Middleware-Software-Architecture/README.md

     - [Sequence Diagram of production process](#orchestrator-production-process)
   - Toolchain
     - Enacts a library to reuse code in relation to kafka communication.

+## Build guide
+The following guide describes the prequisits and process for building and interacting with the project.
+### Prerequisits
+The following prerequisits are required to build the project.
+- The .Net SDK must be installed, see official guide: [Guide](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60)
+- This repository must be downloaded.

+### Build
+To build the project, execute the following steps.
+- Open the CLI inside the root folder of this repository.
+- Use the following command to build the respective project:
+  - Configurator
+    - *dotnet build ./src/ReconfigurableI4MiddlewareSoftwareArchitecture/Configurator*
+  - GenericAAS
+    - *dotnet build ./src/ReconfigurableI4MiddlewareSoftwareArchitecture/GenericAAS*
+  - Orchestrator
+    - *dotnet build ./src/ReconfigurableI4MiddlewareSoftwareArchitecture/Orchestrator*

 ## Documentation

 ### Class Diagrams